 Removal of existing piles and in-water structures and excavation below the mean high tide line as part of Alternative 1 could temporarily impact nearshore invertebrate and marine plant communities through removal of existing flora and fauna.
 The placement of rock armoring, including 1,320 cy of permanent fill (rock riprap) below the mean high tide line, would result in the loss of a small amount of benthic habitat for invertebrates and marine vegetation, which would be offset by the potential for organisms to attach to new piles and rock riprap.
 Invertebrates and marine vegetation would be expected to rapidly recolonize new in-water structures, such as the pier piles and intertidal rock riprap habitat in the pier and rock armoring footprint.
-The permanent fill of intertidal waters would be addressed through mitigation measures Aquatic-MM-1 and Aguatic-MM-2, which entail obtaining permits and constructing any required mitigation for these impacts.
-Therefore, Alternative 1 would have residual long-term, moderate, adverse impacts on invertebrates and marine vegetation as compared to the No Action Alternative, after implementation of mitigation measures Aquatic-MM-1 and MM-2.
+The permanent fill of intertidal waters would be addressed through mitigation measures Aquatic-MM-1 and Aquatic-MM-2, which entail obtaining permits and constructing any required mitigation for these impacts.
+In addition, the Park Service would implement mitigation Measure Aquatic-MM-3, which entails enhancement of sanctuary waters by relocating existing mooring tackle to areas of sandy bottom.
+Therefore, Alternative 1 would have residual long-term, moderate, adverse impacts on invertebrates and marine vegetation as compared to the No Action Alternative, after implementation of mitigation measures Aquatic-MM-1, MM-2, and MM-3.

 Marine vegetation may be affected by decreased light transmission as a result of shading from larger overwater structures and from increased turbidity or direct impacts during pile installation.
-Alternative 1 would result in 4,732 square feet of shading from the replacement pier.
-Compared to the overwater coverage of 1,057 square feet from the existing railroad car and offshore concrete, this represents an increase of 3,675 square feet of shading from the No Action Alternative.
-Long-term shading impacts on marine vegetation would be insignificant due to the relative size of the increased shading area and the abundance of suitable neighboring habitat.
+Alternative 1 would result in 4,224 square feet of shading from the replacement pier.
+Compared to the overwater coverage of 1,057 square feet from the existing railroad car and offshore concrete, this represents an increase of 3,176 square feet of shading from the No Action Alternative.
+Long-term shading impacts on marine vegetation would be minimal due to the relative size of the increased shading area and the abundance of suitable neighboring habitat.

+Furthermore, mitigation measure Aquatic-MM-3 would provide habitat enhancement that would help offset impacts from increased shading.
 Therefore, Alternative 1 would have negligible impacts from shading on marine vegetation compared to the No Action Alternative.